SM Spirituality Media

 Definition

-The English name for the Advaita teaching method — sometimes traced to Atmananda Krishna Menon and carried west through Jean Klein, Francis Lucille and Rupert Spira — that begins with direct recognition rather than with preparatory practice.
-Where gradual paths assemble the conditions over years for an eventual realisation, the direct path asks the student on the first day what is the nature of the awareness reading these words, and refuses to defer the question.
+The English name for an Advaita teaching method traced to Atmananda Krishna Menon§ and carried west through Jean Klein§, Francis Lucille§ and Rupert Spira§.
+Where gradual paths assemble conditions over years for an eventual realisation, the direct path asks the student on the first day what is the nature of the awareness reading these words.
+The question is not deferred.

 written by editorial · revised continuously